 The First National Bank Of Humboldt

-The First National Bank Of Humboldt in Iowa printed $73,730 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1933 and stopped printing money in 1935, which equals a 3 year printing period.
-That means that money from this bank was not entering circulation very often.
-During its life, The First National Bank Of Humboldt issued 2 different types and denominations of national currency.
+The First National Bank Of Humboldt in Illinois printed $125,930 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1904 and stopped printing money in 1935, which equals a 32 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Humboldt issued 9 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Humboldt was located in Humboldt County.
-It was assigned charter number 13766.
+For the record, The First National Bank Of Humboldt was located in Coles County.
+It was assigned charter number 7168.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com